-Broward County Call Center: Assists the Florida Department of Health in Broward County in answering public questions about COVID-19, including conducting over-the-phone pre-screenings to determine eligibility for testing.
-The COVID-19 Call Center number is 954-357-9500.
-The COVID-19 call center will accept calls from 8 a.m. to 8 p.m., 7 days a week.
+Call the Broward County Call Center: 954-357-9500 - Open 7 days a week from 8 a.m. to 8:00 p.m.
+Assists the Florida Department of Health in Broward County in answering public questions about COVID-19, including conducting over-the-phone pre-screenings to determine eligibility for testing.
+View a list of coronavirus testing sites in Broward County

 BSO/Oakland Park District: Information from residents and businesses is vital to help keep our community safe.
 Always call 911 in an emergency.
 However, if you are not in danger and see something suspicious, please call the Broward Sheriff’s Office Non-Emergency phone number: 954-764-4357 (HELP).
 Your call could stop a crime or even save someone’s life.

 Version OptionsCoronavirusHeadlReemployment Assistance Application for Services: Print Application in English and Spanish or Creole.

 Paper copies of these applications in all three languages available outside of the library’s front doors Monday-Friday 8 a.m.-5 p.m.